finnreddington/Deep_Learning_and_Acoustic_Indices/README.md

 - *Redundancy_Analysis.R*

 ## Recreate the conda environment used for this project:
-The analysis in this study was performed on a INSERT MACHINE and OS.
+The analysis in this study was performed on a Dell XPS 15 and Windows 11.
 To recreate the env, run the following commands:

 ```
 # clone this repo and navigate to it